makrai/notes/reimers2012-low-dim-info-retriev-large-index.md

   * dense representations have been proposed (Gillick+ 2018):
     * Queries and documents are mapped to a dense vector space and e.g. cosine
-    * Out-performance over sparse lexical approaches for various datasets (Gillick+ 2018; Guo+ 2020; Guu+ 2020; Gao+ 2020).
+    * Out-performance over sparse lexical approaches for various datasets (Gillick+ 2018; Guo+ 2020; Guu+ 2020; Gao+ 2020)
-    * Previous work only for fixed, rather small indexes.
+    * Previous work only for fixed, rather small indexes
-      * The largest dataset where it has been shown is the MS Marco (Bajaj+ 2018) passage retrieval dataset, where retrieval is done over an index of 8.8 million text passages.
+      * The largest dataset where it has been shown is the MS Marco (Bajaj+ 2018) passage retrieval dataset, where retrieval is done over an index of 8.8 million text passages
     * in production scenarios, index sizes quickly reach 100 millions of docs
-* with a larger index of several million documents, the sparse approach can outperform the dense approach.
+* with a larger index of several million documents, the sparse approach can outperform the dense approach

 # 2 Related Work